SC nullifies increase in fees of private schools since 2017

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A three-member bench of the apex court, headed by Chief Justice Asif Saeed Khan Khosa, Justice Faisal Arab and Justice Ijazul Ahsen, released detailed judgment in appeals filed by the managements of private schools against the judgments passed by the Sindh High Court (SHC) and Lahore High Court (LHC) in private schools fees case.
+A three-member bench of the apex court headed by Chief Justice Asif Saeed Khan Khosa, Justice Faisal Arab and Justice Ijazul Ahsen released detailed judgment in appeals filed by the managements of private schools against the judgments passed by Sindh High Court (SHC) and Lahore High Court (LHC) in private schools fees case.

 The court found that since the beginning of June, 2017 a number of private educational institutions have been increasing their fee exorbitantly in violation of the relevant laws/rules.